 But not everything about Scribens is perfect.
 Here’s what we would change about Scribens if we could.

-1. Occasionally Inaccurate
+1. Inaccurate Grammar Checker

 If a grammar tool lacks accuracy, you can never be sure that you’re not missing important errors in your writing.